Summer Programs Frequently Asked Questions

 Note: Students in Immersion Geometry receive a traditional letter grade which will be included on the Summer Transcript for current and matriculating Choate students.

-Students who are enrolled only in Session I courses and programs will receive reports by July 18, 2025.
+Students who are only enrolled in Session I workshops will receive reports by July 17, 2026.

 Are students recognized or awarded for outstanding participation?